angular/angular-cli/README.md

 This will create a folder which will contain the hero component and related test and style files.

-The generated route will also be registered with the parent component's `@RouteConfig` decorator.
+The generated route will also be registered with the parent component's `@Routes` decorator.

 By default the route will be designated as a **lazy** route which means that it will be loaded into the browser when needed, not upfront as part of a bundle.